 3.4.
 You must pay for any enhancement to the Service beyond the agreed specifications, as requested by you and agreed by us by email from time to time after the Service commences.

 3.5.
 You represent and warrant that that your use of the Service does not violate any applicable law or regulation, and that you agree to abide by the entirety of these Terms and any Policies and Publications made by us in relation to use of the Service, as specified in clause 14 hereof, and which are incorporated by reference into these Terms.

 4. Our Obligations

-4.1 We will perform the Service, complying with any agreed specifications on the Service or Deliverables, on or before agreed milestones and complying with any applicable standards, awards, laws and regulations.
+4.1.
+We will perform the Service, complying with any agreed specifications on the Service in accordance with this Agreement and Deliverables, on or before agreed milestones and comply with any applicable standards, awards, laws and regulations.

 5. Warranties & Release

 6.1.1. it has the legal capacity to enter into the Agreement;